AnthonyFBrady/ResumeWebsite2022/content/jobs/Jelka/index.md

 url: 'https://jelkaseals.com/'
 ---

-- JSL is a plastic manufacturing company which uses quality-engineered materials to manufacture plastic seals and foot valves required for the mining industry.
+<span style="color: #b8c2e2;">JSL is a plastic manufacturing company which uses quality-engineered materials to manufacture plastic seals and foot valves required for the mining industry.</span><br/><br/>

 - Designed company banners, brochures, business cards, t-shirts, and logos using Adobe Photoshop/Illustrator to enhance the brand image and acquire new clients.
 - Drafted product descriptions and bolstered sales through online outlets (Amazon).
 A new product saw an 800% increase in total sales following the implementation of multiple new strategies/tactics.